Hurricane Fabian

-Hurricane Fabian was a powerful Cape Verde hurricane that impacted Bermuda in early September during the 2003 Atlantic hurricane season.
+Hurricane Fabian was a powerful tropical cyclone that impacted Bermuda in early September during the 2003 Atlantic hurricane season.
 It was the sixth named storm, fourth hurricane, and first major hurricane of the season, developed from a tropical wave in the tropical Atlantic Ocean on August 25.
 It moved west-northwestward under the influence of the subtropical ridge to its north, and steadily strengthened in an area of warm sea surface temperatures and light wind shear.
 The hurricane attained a peak intensity of 145 mph on September 1, and it slowly weakened as it turned northward.
 On September 5, Fabian made a direct hit on Bermuda with wind speeds of over 120 mph.
 After passing the island, the hurricane turned to the northeast, and became extratropical on September 8, before dissipating two days later.

 Fabian was the strongest hurricane to hit Bermuda since Hurricane Arlene in 1963.
 It was both the most damaging and the first hurricane to cause a death on the island since 1926.
 The hurricane's powerful winds resulted in moderate damage and destroyed roofs throughout the island.
 A strong storm surge associated with the hurricane killed four people crossing a causeway on Bermuda, temporarily closing the only link between two islands.
 The endangered Bermuda petrel, better known as the cahow, was threatened by the hurricane, which destroyed ten nests, although volunteer work transported the species to a safer location.
 Strong swells resulted in damage in northern Puerto Rico and the Dominican Republic, and also caused four people to drown along the United States' Atlantic coast.
 In all, Fabian caused around US$300 million in damage and eight deaths.